arbor-sim/arbor/doc/python/cable_cell.rst

     .. method:: place(locations, const arb::mechanism_desc& d)

         Place one instance of synapse described by ``mechanism`` to each location in ``locations``.
+        Returns a unique identifier that can be used to query the local indexes (see :gen:`index`) assigned to the placed items on the cable cell.

         :param str locations: description of the locset.
         :param str mechanism: the name of the mechanism.
+        :rtype: int

     .. method:: place(locations, mechanism)
         :noindex:

         Place one instance of synapse described by ``mechanism`` to each location in ``locations``.
+        Returns a unique identifier that can be used to query the local indexes (see :gen:`index`) assigned to the placed items on the cable cell.

         :param str locations: description of the locset.
         :param mechanism: the mechanism.
         :type mechanism: :py:class:`mechanism`
+        :rtype: int

     .. method:: place(locations, site)
         :noindex:

         Place one gap junction site at each location in ``locations``.
+        Returns a unique identifier that can be used to query the local indexes (see :gen:`index`) assigned to the placed items on the cable cell.

         :param str locations: description of the locset.
         :param site: indicates a gap junction site..
         :type site: :py:class:`gap_junction_site`
+        :rtype: int

     .. method:: place(locations, stim)
         :noindex:

         Add a current stimulus at each location in ``locations``.
+        Returns a unique identifier that can be used to query the local indexes (see :gen:`index`) assigned to the placed items on the cable cell.

         :param str locations: description of the locset.
         :param stim: the current stim.
         :type stim: :py:class:`i_clamp`
+        :rtype: int

     .. method:: place(locations, d)
         :noindex:

         Add a voltage spike detector at each location in ``locations``.
+        Returns a unique identifier that can be used to query the local indexes (see :gen:`index`) assigned to the placed items on the cable cell.

         :param str locations: description of the locset.
         :param d: description of the detector.
         :type d: :py:class:`threshold_detector`
+        :rtype: int

     .. method:: discretization(policy)